Discovery Nights: Wonder Women

 About

-Expect the same slow vibe.. with historical object handling, history talks and a chance to meet one of the region’s most beloved artists Bob Olley, you can stroll through the museum dipping in and out of activities, enjoy the museum at night and kick back.
+A chance to mingle and meet, or chill and stroll through the museum dipping in and out of activities, to enjoy the museum at night and kick back.

 Featuring